-To create relationships for referenced dictionary entities in a BASIC program, use the %REPORT %DEPENDENCY lexical directive in the source program and specify the /DEPENDENCY_DATA qualifier when you compile the program.
+To create relationships for referenced dictionary entities in a BASIC program, use the %REPORT %DEPENDENCY lexical directive in the source program and specify the /DEPENDENCY\DATA qualifier when you compile the program.
 The format is as follows:

+'''

 %REPORT %DEPENDENCY "pathname" ["relationship-type"]

+'''

 The "pathname" parameter identifies the dictionary item that the compiled object module references.
-The path name can specify a CDO-format dictionary item (with an anchor as the first element), or it can specify a CDO-format item in the compatibility dictionary (which can be specified either as a CDD\$TOP path name or as an anchor path name).
-See Section 22.2.2 for a full description of the path name options.
+The path name can specify a CDO-format dictionary item (with an anchor as the first element), or it can specify a CDO-format item in the compatibility dictionary (which can be specified either as a CDD \$TOP path name or as an anchor path name).
+See Section 21.2.2, "Dictionary Path Names" for a full description of the path name options.

-The optional "relationship-type" parameter determines the type of relationship by specifying a CDD/Repository protocol.
+The optional "relationship-type" parameter determines the type of relationship by specifying a CDD/ Repository protocol.
 There are many valid values; refer to the CDD/Repository documentation for full information.
-The most commonly used relationship for BASIC users is as follows:
+The most commonly used relationship for VSI BASIC for OpenVMS users is as follows:

-CDD\$COMPILED_DEPENDS_ON
+CDD\$COMPILED\DEPENDS\ON